 All surgical procedures, including a tummy tuck, present a degree of risk and uncertainty.
 During the consultation process, your cosmetic surgeon will discuss all of these risks with you in depth.
 Some risks include adverse reaction to anesthesia, blood clots, slow healing, excessive scarring or undesirable cosmetic outcome.

 If you’re ready to take the next step

-Contact us to schedule a consultation for a tummy tuck.
+Contact us to schedule a consultation for a tummy tuck in Kansas City.
 During your consultation, you will have the opportunity to review photos and discuss details such as the cost and expected recovery time.